LitKnd/TSQLBeginners/docs/README.md

 Need some help with your homework, or just want to chat with others in the course?
 You can use this Slack channel to chat while attending a course live, or afterward anytime -- don't worry if you have joined the course late, just start where you are.

-Join the SQL Community Slack group for discussion: https://t.co/w5LWUuDrqG
+1. Join the SQL Community Slack group for discussion: [https://t.co/w5LWUuDrqG](https://t.co/w5LWUuDrqG)

-Click the + next to 'Channels' and join #tsqlbeginners.
+1. Click the + next to 'Channels' and join #tsqlbeginners

 ## Pre-requisites